AryeoHQ/aryeo-api-go-sdk/docs/OrderPostPayload.md

 `func (o *OrderPostPayload) UnsetNotify()`

 UnsetNotify ensures that no value is present for Notify, not even an explicit nil
+### GetLockDownloadForPayment

+`func (o *OrderPostPayload) GetLockDownloadForPayment() bool`

+GetLockDownloadForPayment returns the LockDownloadForPayment field if non-nil, zero value otherwise.

+### GetLockDownloadForPaymentOk

+`func (o *OrderPostPayload) GetLockDownloadForPaymentOk() (*bool, bool)`

+GetLockDownloadForPaymentOk returns a tuple with the LockDownloadForPayment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLockDownloadForPayment

+`func (o *OrderPostPayload) SetLockDownloadForPayment(v bool)`

+SetLockDownloadForPayment sets LockDownloadForPayment field to given value.

+### HasLockDownloadForPayment

+`func (o *OrderPostPayload) HasLockDownloadForPayment() bool`

+HasLockDownloadForPayment returns a boolean if a field has been set.

+### SetLockDownloadForPaymentNil

+`func (o *OrderPostPayload) SetLockDownloadForPaymentNil(b bool)`

+ SetLockDownloadForPaymentNil sets the value for LockDownloadForPayment to be an explicit nil

+### UnsetLockDownloadForPayment
+`func (o *OrderPostPayload) UnsetLockDownloadForPayment()`

+UnsetLockDownloadForPayment ensures that no value is present for LockDownloadForPayment, not even an explicit nil
+### GetAllowPaymentsBeforeFulfillment

+`func (o *OrderPostPayload) GetAllowPaymentsBeforeFulfillment() bool`

+GetAllowPaymentsBeforeFulfillment returns the AllowPaymentsBeforeFulfillment field if non-nil, zero value otherwise.

+### GetAllowPaymentsBeforeFulfillmentOk

+`func (o *OrderPostPayload) GetAllowPaymentsBeforeFulfillmentOk() (*bool, bool)`

+GetAllowPaymentsBeforeFulfillmentOk returns a tuple with the AllowPaymentsBeforeFulfillment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowPaymentsBeforeFulfillment

+`func (o *OrderPostPayload) SetAllowPaymentsBeforeFulfillment(v bool)`

+SetAllowPaymentsBeforeFulfillment sets AllowPaymentsBeforeFulfillment field to given value.

+### HasAllowPaymentsBeforeFulfillment

+`func (o *OrderPostPayload) HasAllowPaymentsBeforeFulfillment() bool`

+HasAllowPaymentsBeforeFulfillment returns a boolean if a field has been set.

+### SetAllowPaymentsBeforeFulfillmentNil

+`func (o *OrderPostPayload) SetAllowPaymentsBeforeFulfillmentNil(b bool)`

+ SetAllowPaymentsBeforeFulfillmentNil sets the value for AllowPaymentsBeforeFulfillment to be an explicit nil

+### UnsetAllowPaymentsBeforeFulfillment
+`func (o *OrderPostPayload) UnsetAllowPaymentsBeforeFulfillment()`

+UnsetAllowPaymentsBeforeFulfillment ensures that no value is present for AllowPaymentsBeforeFulfillment, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)